 A: From enrolment to completion, the courses are 100% online.
 Assessments are in the form of short questions linked to the learning materials.
 You'll be asked a series of questions about what you've read and you'll type your responses into answer boxes on the screen.
 You can save your progress and return to the training at any time, spending as little or as much time as you wish working on your course each session.
 Your assessments are submitted electronically to your Tutor through the learning portal.

 Q: Who is the training provider for these courses?

 A: Learning Curve Group is the training provider which administers the funded courses offered by Mallard Outsourcing.

 Q: Is there a penalty if I don't complete the course?

 A: Yes.
 The training provider asks you to agree to a £125 penalty if you sign up for a course, start it and don't complete it without getting in touch with them to provide a reason.
 Mitigating circumstances will be considered.
 There is tremendous flexibility when it comes to granting extensions and offering full support and the courses have a 98.5% completion rate.
 It's in the training provider's interests to do everything within their power to help you achieve your qualification.
 Why is there a penalty?
-The training provider incurs costs to deliver the course to you (LMS, Tutor, learning materials etc) but can't recover any money from the European Social Fund if you don't complete it.
+The training provider incurs costs to deliver the course to you (LMS, Tutor, learning materials etc) but can't recover any money from the funding providers if you don't complete it.
 Therefore, if you start a course and don't complete it, the training provider will lose money.
 The penalty they ask you to agree to contributes to the recovery of this money.